SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_extend_existing_bundle.rst

     single: Bundle; Extend a Bundle
     single: Customization; Extend a Bundle

-How to extend existing bundle
+How to Extend Existing Bundle
 =============================

 *Used application: OroPlatform 1.7*